 View("Login")will show as red if the Login.aspx is not there.

-- You can use the go to file member command in ASPX/Config files too.
-Press Ctrl+F12 and look it up!
+You can use the Go to File Member command in ASPX/Config files too.
+Press Control+F12 and look it up!

 Help and support

-- ReSharper support team is always there to help you.
-Use the ReSharper support web site to explore FAQ and knowledge base, or submit your support inquiry.
+ReSharper support team is always there to help you.
+Use the ReSharper support website to explore the knowledge base, or submit your support inquiry.